|

 Accommodation and Ticket Prices

 Prices are based on booking a single ticket 1 month in advance and are subject to change.
-The best way to get the cheapest price is to book a month or two in advance.
+The best way to get the lowest price is to book a month or two in advance.

 If you’re flexible, the best-priced trains are the earliest and latest ones!